Snowshoeing

 Safety information

 Use of the snowshoe routes and the information on this website is at your own risk.
-Local conditions may lead to changes to the routes.
+Conditions on site may lead to changes in the routes.

-• Snowshoe routes require increased attention and caution with regard to weather conditions, avalanche danger and the risk of slipping.
+• Snowshoe routes require increased attention and caution regarding weather conditions, avalanche situation, and risk of slipping.

-• Only use marked routes and follow all signposts and instructions - for your own safety, for the protection of farm animals and to avoid disturbing the peace of wildlife.
+• Use only marked routes and follow all signs and instructions—for your own safety, to protect domestic animals, and to avoid disturbing the wildlife.

-• Plan your tour carefully: take into account the required fitness of all participants, the weather forecast and the time of year.
+• Plan your route carefully: consider the required fitness of all participants, the weather forecast, and the season.

-• Pay attention to warning signs that indicate danger, especially avalanche danger.
+• Pay attention to warning signals indicating danger, especially avalanche danger.

-• Inform others about your tour and never go alone if possible.
+• Inform third parties about your route and avoid going alone whenever possible.

 Additional information